As people across the country receive their Economic Impact Payments, some might receive a different amount than they expected.

 In many instances, eligible taxpayers who received a payment that was smaller than expected may get an additional amount early next year when they file their 2020 federal income tax return.

 Anyone with questions about the payment can visit the Economic Impact Payments Information Center.
 It has answers to questions about eligibility, payment amounts, what to expect, and when to expect it.
+And as always you can contact us for assistance.

 Share this tip on social media — #IRSTaxTip: Here’s why some people’s Economic Impact Payment is different than expected. https://go.usa.gov/xvzA3